utopia-foss/utopia/doc/usage/eval/plotting.rst

 Importing a plotting function from a file
 """""""""""""""""""""""""""""""""""""""""
-While there are those plot function implementations that are provided by utopya and those that are provided alongside models, you might also want to implement a plot function decoupled from all the existing code.
+There are plenty of plot function implementations provided both by utopya and the various Utopia models.
+However, you might also want to implement a plot function of your own design.
 This can be achieved by specifying the ``module_file`` key instead of the ``module`` key in the plot configuration.
 The python module is then loaded from file and the ``plot_func`` key is used to retrieve the plotting function:

 .. code-block:: yaml